 Begin hitting double-ups by starting with a small approach.
 As your timing improves, you can take a larger approach by starting out wider.
 As the boat makes its final approach towards the rollers, edge out into the circle created by the boat’s path.
 Pick a trough to get into; beginners should follow the first trough to where the wake and rollers converge.
 It won’t give you the biggest potential air, but it will allow you to practice timing.
 As with everything else in wakeboarding, timing is key.
 More advanced riders should follow the second trough for optimum air.
 Just as you are propelled twice as high, it is twice as important to remember the basics of edging, handle control and body orientation when hitting the double-ups.

 Getting up and riding for the first time

 So you’re out in the boat and ready to get in the water.
-But before you can “get your ride on,” you need to get your board on.
+But before you can start, you need to get your board on.
 There are a vast number of binding lubes out on the market today that will ease the struggle of getting into your bindings and are environmentally friendly, so I recommend you use one.
 You can also opt for shaving cream or common dish soap, but neither of these are very ecologically sound choices, and if that weren’t reason enough, some of these may actually deteriorate the rubber that your bindings are made of.
-Now that I’ve made my little plug for the environment, let’s begin.

 With your feet firmly installed in the bindings, lay back in the water with your knees bent and the board parallel to the water’s surface, floating naturally.
 The bottom of the board should be facing the boat.
 The rope goes over the top of the board and the handle should be held with both palms facing down (sorry slugger, no baseball grip) and your arms should be straight.
 Let your knees fall open so that your arms are resting between them.
 Pull your shoulders back and keep your chest up.